4 min read

 The expo hall at every SEO conference.

-Google can't read your author's LinkedIn profile and assess their expertise.
-They can't evaluate whether your CEO is trustworthy.
+Google can't read your author's LinkedIn profile and assess their expertise, and they can't evaluate whether your CEO is trustworthy by looking at their face, because these are human judgments that require human understanding that algorithms don't have.

-These are concrete, measurable signals.
-"Expertise" and "trustworthiness" are human judgments that algorithms can only approximate through proxies.
+These are concrete, measurable signals that computers can actually count, whereas "expertise" and "trustworthiness" are human judgments that algorithms can only approximate through proxies, which is a fancy way of saying they're guessing based on things they can count.

 The Author Bio Myth